zizo89/devops-homework/README.md

 Please provide a Dockerfile and supporting files to build a docker image.

-The image should contain a webserver to serve static files that will be hosted in /opt/html.
+* The image should contain a webserver to serve static files that will be hosted in /opt/html.

-The container should run without superuser rights.
+* The container should run without superuser rights.

-Curl should also be installed in the container for testing purposes.
+* Curl should also be installed in the container for testing purposes.

-The exposed port should be configurable.
+* The exposed port should be configurable and should be passed to the container at runtime.

+* Extra points for providing a means of starting and stopping the container.

 ## Task 3

+We have:

 - RMQ: RabbitMQ
-- rmq shovel: RMQ plugin which pushes data from one RMQ instance to another
+- RMQ Shovel: An RMQ plugin which `pushes` data from one RMQ instance to another
-- IoT: Internet of Things
+- Edge devices: "Internet of Things" devices which contain RMQ instances which `shovels` data to an RMQ instance running in AWS

 Assume a data "path" which looks something like this: